fal-ai/dbt-fal/docsite/docs/fal/python-models/machine-types.md

 # Machine Types

-With fal Cloud, you can choose different sizes of machines to run each of your models.
+With fal-serverless, you can choose different sizes of machines to run each of your models.
 You are charged only for what you use.

 To use different types of machines: